arp242/zli/README.markdown

 fmt.Println("exit code", code)
 ```

-This works well enough for simple approaches, but there's a big caveat with
+This works well enough for simple cases, but there's a big caveat with this; for
-this; for example consider:
+example consider:

 ```go
 func mayExit() {